Ketogenic diet banner

 To check that the diet is producing ketones, ketone levels are checked using a blood test, or a urine analysis stick, which is dipped into a container of your or your child’s urine.
 The blood test involves a small pin prick on the finger (similar to monitoring diabetes).
 You can decide with your doctor which method to use.

-A clinical trial at Great Ormond Street Hospital in 2008, and other studies since then, showed that the diet significantly reduced the number of seizures in a proportion of children whose seizures did not respond well to ASMs.
-After three months, around 4 in 10 (38%) children who started the diet had the number of their seizures reduced by over half, and were able to reduce their medication.
-Although not all children had better seizure control, some had other benefits such as increased alertness, awareness and responsiveness.
+A clinical trial at Great Ormond Street Hospital in 2008 showed that around 4 in 10 children (38%) who started a ketogenic diet had reduced seizures and were able to reduce their anti-seizure medication.
+Although not all children had better seizure control, some had other benefits such as increased alertness, awareness, and responsiveness.
+This was the first trial of the ketogenic diet for children with epilepsy.
+There are now other high-quality trials showing the diet to be effective in infants and adults with epilepsy.

-You can discuss the option of you or your child starting the diet with your GP or paediatrician/neurologist.
+You can discuss the option of starting the diet with your GP or paediatrician/neurologist.

 Further information

-Epilepsy Society is grateful to Dr Natasha Schoeler, Senior Research Fellow and Honorary Dietitian, UCL Great Ormond Street Institute of Child Health for her guidance on this information.
+Epilepsy Society is grateful to Dr Natasha Schoeler, Senior Research Fellow at UCL Great Ormond Street Institute of Child Health, and Specialist Ketogenic Dietitian at Great Ormond Street Hospital for Children, who reviewed this information.

 Vagus Nerve Stimulation